-In other words, smaller districts without full or part-time employees do not need a personnel policy.
-Districts with full or part-time employees must have a policy.
+Each district which has full-time or part-time employees shall annually review its personnel policies to ensure that they conform to requirements of state and federal law.
 Districts should contact their legal advisor (or another district that provides a similar service) for assistance in drafting a personnel policy.

-Additionally, districts with full or part-time employees shall assign personnel responsibilities to an individual and ensure this individual receives training on his or her responsibilities.
+Additionally, districts with full or part-time employees shall assign human resource responsibilities to an individual and ensure this individual receives human resource management training on his or her responsibilities.
 These responsibilities include complying with federal and state employment law, administering compensation and benefits, and ensuring employee safety.